The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Preliminaries

-Note, in some cases, test data $\mathcal{D}_{te}$ can contain ground truth information the validation set does not have, such us true causal effects.
-Thus, in some sense, $\mathcal{M}^{**}$ can be perceived as optimal model choice, at least with respect to the chosen test metric $\mathcal{L}_{te}$ and available test set.
-Due to this relative optimality, we refer to Equation \ref{eq:oracle} as \textit{Oracle} model selection, and the loss $\mathcal{L}^{**}_{te}$ as \textit{Oracle} performance.
-An example of \textit{Oracle} performance with respect to test metric \textit{PEHE} would be:
+Note that potential data $\mathcal{D}_{pot}$ can contain ground truth information the observable set does not have, such us true causal effects.
+Thus, in some sense, $\mathcal{M}^{**}$ can be perceived as optimal model choice, at least with respect to the chosen potential metric $\mathcal{L}_{pot}$ and available test set.
+Due to this relative optimality, we refer to Equation \eqref{eq:oracle} as \textit{Oracle} model selection, and the loss $\mathcal{L}^{**}_{pot}$ as \textit{Oracle} performance.

 An Oracle defined on such terms would arguably be a \textit{weak} one due to it being derived from sample, not population, data.
-However, assuming the sample test set $\mathcal{D}_{te}$ closely reflects population data, our weak Oracle is expected to approximate the true Oracle well enough.
-Thus, for simplicity, we refer to the weak Oracle as just \textit{Oracle} throughout the rest of the text.
+However, if we repeat Equation \eqref{eq:oracle_perf} over $n$ datasets that come from the same distribution, the Oracle will now reflect population data and hence can be considered a \textit{strong} Oracle.